 Marissa began her career on Broadway in Tommy Tune’s production ofGrease!.
 She has hosted numerous talk shows, including The Talk, The View, Dance Your Ass Off, All About Sex, and Off the Block with Ross and Marissa.

 Her television credits span a wide range of fan-favorite series including Curb Your Enthusiasm, Girls, Crashing, Playing House, A Million Little Things, Perfect Harmony, Stacked, and Retired at 35.
-She has voiced characters on hundreds of animated shows includingAmerican Dad, King of the Hill, The Cleveland Show, Yo Gabba Gabba, and Shrek the Halls.
+She has voiced characters on hundreds of animated shows including American Dad, King of the Hill, The Cleveland Show, Yo Gabba Gabba, and Shrek the Halls.

 Marissa and her husband, comedy writer Judah Miller, split their time between New York and Los Angeles with their son Zev (when he’s not playing tennis), and their two labradoodles.
 A cancer survivor, Marissa is passionate about educating women on cancer awareness and works closely with Stand Up To Cancer.

-A born and raised New Yorker, Sami Horneff is a proud graduate of Brown University and an advanced lyricist and bookwriter in the BMI Lehman Engel Musical Theatre Workshop.
-Recent credits include: SINGLE RIDER (Lyrics & Book, Off-Broadway); ArtsPower National Touring Theatre’s JUDY MOODY & STINK (Lyrics); BANDIT QUEEN (Lyrics & Book, 2025 Rhinebeck Retreat Finalist); COMING ATTRACTION (Lyrics); A NEVER-ENDING LINE (Lyrics, Off-Broadway); ROCK AND A HARD PLACE (Music & Lyrics); THE UNDER 5ERS web series (Writer/Producer, 2016 Indie Series Award Nominee for Best Original Song); and two original songs for the feature film A RING FOR CHRISTMAS (UPtv).
+Sami Horneff is an award-winning lyricist and bookwriter based in NYC.
+Credits include: THE RADIUM GIRLS (Lyrics & Book, dir.
+Marissa Jaret Winokur); SINGLE RIDER (Lyrics & Book, Off-Broadway); JUDY MOODY & STINK (Lyrics, ArtsPower National Touring Theatre); A NEVER-ENDING LINE (Lyrics, Off-Broadway); BANDIT QUEEN (Lyrics & Book); COMING ATTRACTION (Lyrics); THE UNDER 5ERS web series (Writer/Producer, 2016 Indie Series Award Nominee for Best Original Song); and two original songs for the feature film A RING FOR CHRISTMAS (UPtv).
 Her work has been performed at venues and educational institutions from Nebraska to Paris.
-With Amanda D’Archangelis, she was a 2019 York Theatre Company’s New/Emerging/Outstanding (NEO) writer; a 2023-2024 Artist in Residence at The Legacy Theatre in Branford, CT; 2024 Playbill’s Songwriter Series Featured Writer; and a 2025 Artist in Residence at Drama Club Camp.
-For more info, visit: @sami.horneff on instagram | www.samihorneff.com
+With Amanda D’Archangelis, she has been a 2019 York Theatre Company New/Emerging/Outstanding Writer; an Artist-in-Residence at The Legacy Theatre and Drama Club Camp; a 2024 Playbill Songwriter Series Featured Writer; a 2025 Grand Prize Winner of the Write Out Loud Songwriting Contest; and a recipient of the 2026 Lucille Lortel 121 Project and 2026 Rhinebeck Writers Retreat!
+She is proud to be a graduate of Brown University and an Advanced Bookwriter and Lyricist in the BMI Workshop. @sami.horneff | www.samihorneff.com

 Jonathan Bauerfeld is an award-winning composer, arranger, orchestrator, and music director.
-Specializing in new work, he been a member of the music team in various capacities for numerous Broadway shows, tours, and workshops, including HAMILTON, THE WHO'S TOMMY, KING KONG, and THE RADIO CITY CHRISTMAS SPECTACULAR.
-Recent music directing credits include GALILEO (Associate MD, Berkeley Rep), THE 25th ANNUAL PUTNAM COUNTY SPELLING BEE (Associate MD, Kennedy Center BCS), MOTHER ROAD (MD, Berkeley Rep), SPLIT (MD, Transport Group) and THE GOSPEL ACCORDING TO HEATHER (MD, Add'l Vocal Arrangements, Off-Broadway).
+Specializing in new work, he been a member of the music team in various capacities for numerous Broadway shows, tours, and workshops, including HAMILTON, ALL OUT, THE WHO'S TOMMY, KING KONG, and THE RADIO CITY CHRISTMAS SPECTACULAR.
+Recent music directing credits include GALILEO (Associate MD, Berkeley Rep), THE 25th ANNUAL PUTNAM COUNTY SPELLING BEE (Associate MD, Kennedy Center BCS), MOTHER ROAD (MD, Berkeley Rep), SPLIT (MD, Transport Group) I LOVE THIS SONG (MD, Berkeley Rep Ground Floor) and THE GOSPEL ACCORDING TO HEATHER (MD, Add'l Vocal Arrangements, Off-Broadway).
 Bauerfeld's original musical with collaborator Casey Kendall, THE LAST TIME I DIED (previously titled THE JURY), was produced Off-Broadway at A.R.T.
 New York's Gural Theater, won a 2025 Pipeline Award, a Frank Young Grant, and was a top finalist for the Richard Rogers Award, NAMT, and the Eugene O'Neill conference.
 His short musical, BOOK LOVERS, written with collaborator Talaura Harms, is available through MTI in two languages and has been produced around the world.
 Additionally, Bauerfeld has worked as a copyist or associate for shows on London’s West End, the Alliance Theater, La Jolla Playhouse, the Public Theater, live on FOX, and beyond.
 Graduate of Northwestern University and member of the advanced BMI MT workshop.

 Additional credits/info at www.jonathanbauerfeld.com